SantiagoDevRel/Metana/Week5/eth-client-assignment/README.md

 ### 3rd chart

 `--> The ratio of gasUsed over gasLimit (plot this as a percentage).
-What do you notice about the relationship between this ratio and the BASEFEE?`